cmenegoli/Group-Project-3/README.md

-Project 3
+# Project 3
 Data Visualization of Emissions and Waste Management from Oil and Gas Data Visualization track

-Contributors
+# Contributors
 Carolina Menegoli
 Trina Alaniz
 Iryna Balanivska
 Laura Lang
 Frances Zhu

-Project Overview
+# Project Overview

 This project aims to visualize and analyze data on emissions and waste management from the oil and gas sector over various years and per capita.
 We focus on data collected by the Toxics Release Inventory (TRI), which tracks the management of certain toxic chemicals that may pose a threat to human health and the environment.

-Data Sources
+# Data Sources

 The data for our analysis is sourced from the Environmental Protection Agency (EPA) and includes metrics on how much of each chemical is recycled, combusted for energy recovery, treated for destruction, or otherwise released on-site and off-site.
 This information is collectively referred to as production-related waste managed.

- Project Structure
+# Project Structure

-- `Database/`: Contains the SQL database files and schemas.
+- `Database/`: Contains the SQLite database files and schemas.
 - `csv_data/`: Includes CSV files that store the data used in the project.
 - `static/`: Holds static files like stylesheets and JavaScript files for the web interface.
 - `templates/`: Contains HTML templates for the web interface.